 - Any dehydrated fruit or vegetable not dry enough to snap when bent

 Now, you will find varying opinions on this.
 Some websites recommend storing many of the above ingredients with an oxygen absorber.
-There are many “preppers” who will tell you that they’ve stored the above items with no issues–and I don’t doubt that they have.
+Also, there are many “preppers” who will tell you that they’ve stored the above items with no issues – and I don’t doubt that they have.

-In addition, there are a few other foods that should not be packaged with oxygen absorbers
+In addition, other few foods should not be packaged with oxygen absorbers:

 - Leavening agents (baking soda/baking powder) as cans may explode